|the version used for publication as of 08:32, 18 July 2013 and the changes since publication.|

 By Theorem 3.2, a connected non-closed 1-manifold is homeomorphic either to , or , or .
 On each of these 1-manifolds there are two linear orders, and , defining the topology.
 For these orders, the rays and are defined by the topology: they are just the connected components of .

 For any other linear order defining the same topology on , the rays and are open and intersect the connected components and of in disjoint open sets.
 By connectedness of and , one of them coincides with , the other with .
 Hence, coincides with one of the standard orders, either with , or .

 An orientation of a 1-manifold can be interpreted via linear orderings on its open subsets homeomorphic to or .
 An orientation of or is nothing but one of the two linear orders defining the topological structure.

 Relation to the general homological definition of orientation.
 Recall that in high dimensional situations orientation of an open set is defined as a coherent choice of generators in homology groups for .
-In our case and the group is generated by a homology class of a singular cycle consisting of a single singular 1-simplex , which is an embedding with the image covering .
+In our case and the group is generated by a homology class of a singular cycle consisting of a single singular 1-simplex , which is an embedding with .
 There are two generators: one is represented by a monotone increasing , another, by a monotone decreasing .
 A choice of linear order on allows one to distinguish one of the generators of : namely, the one represented by which is monotone increasing with respect to the order chosen on .